MonoMod/MonoMod/README.md

 }
 ```

-*Note:* This can be easily bypassed by modifying MonoMod and doesn't detect changes outside of MonoMod.
+*Note:* This can be easily bypassed by modifying MonoMod.
+It also doesn't detect changes made using other tools like dnSpy.
-Please don't fight against the modding community.
-If you're worried about cheating, we modders are willing to help.
-And sadly, you can't prevent the game from being modified by other means.
+If you're a gamedev worried about cheating: Please don't fight against the modding community.
+Cheaters will find another way to cheat, and modders love to work together with gamedevs.

 ### Am I allowed to redistribute the patched assembly?